 Skillshare is a website where anyone can create online courses on different topics.
 Many of the classes people post on Skillshare have to do with creative topics, such as writing, art, and graphic design.
 You don’t get a certificate when you complete a Skillshare class, but the teacher creates a class project that you can complete to show you understand the skills taught in the class – you can post your project in the class discussion, and others can comment on it.
 Skillshare has many free classes, but there are also many classes you can only access if you’re a premium member – a premium membership on Skillshare costs $12 a month, or you can get an annual membership for $96.
 You can check out the Skillshare website here: https://www.skillshare.com/r/emartin74.
 And for those of you who are already on Skillshare and want to check out my first class, you can do so here: http://skl.sh/2ih8WPg

 Udemy is similar to Skillshare, because anyone can sign up and create a course.
 What’s different about it is that there’s a wider range of class topics.
 Udemy has classes on development, business, IT and software, personal development, design, marketing, office productivity, music, and health and fitness, among other topics.
-Another thing that’s different about Udemy is the class prices differ – they run as little as $25 to as much as $200.
-Udemy does run $15 specials on their more expensive classes quite https://www.udemy.com/
+Another thing that’s different about Udemy is the class prices can run from as little as $25 to as much as $200.
+Udemy does run specials on their more expensive classes quite often though.
+You can check out Udemy at https://www.udemy.com/

 These are just a few different ways you can upgrade your skills when you work from home – there are many others.
 If you’ve had any success learning from home, I’d love to hear about your experience – please feel free to comment on this post.